 Important Definitions in the NLC

 Let’s face it, the NLC is a government legislation, so it tends to include complex legalese and wording that people rarely use in regular conversation.
 Because of some of the wording and phrases, misunderstanding the NLC’s rules can be common.
-To make understanding the rules of the NLC easier, we’d like to elaborate on a few important definitions:
+To make understanding the rules of the NLC easier, here is an elaboration on a few important definitions:

-Remote State: Essentially, this is a compact state that is not your home state.
-In the case of a nursing, this is a state where you practice nursing services that is not your home state.
+This is a compact state that is not your home state.
+In the case of nursing, this is a state where you practice nursing services that is not your home state.

-Primary State of Residence: This is the state where you declare your primary residency.
+This is the state where you declare your primary residence.
 To verify your primary state of residency, you will have to use sources such as a driver’s license, federal income tax return, or voter registration forms.

-Nursys: You will see this term used often in the Nursing Licensure Compact.
-This is the database used by the compact to provide licensing and disciplinary information on all RNs and LPN/VNs .
+You will see this term used often in the Nursing Licensure Compact.
+This is the database used by the compact to provide licensing and disciplinary information on all RNs and LPN/VNs.
 The information is contributed by participating states.
 The public has access to information on Nursys and can look up a nurse’s licensing and discipline status for free.

 Take Your RN License to the Next Level